shazzad-hasan/netflix-content-trends/README.md

 ## Director and Cast Analysis
 -- Problem: Identifying best director and cast members -- Query: Examine previous collaboration between directors and cast members the resulted highly rated shows and movies

+## Viewer Preferences Analysis
+-- Problem: Analyze viewer preferences
+-- Query: Find genres and ratings of shows and movies with their release years to identify trends over time